grafana/metrictank/docs/config.md

 # method used for partitioning metrics.
 This should match the settings of tsdb-gw. (byOrg|bySeries)
 partition-scheme = bySeries
 # offset to start consuming from.
 Can be one of newest, oldest,last or a time duration
+# When using a duration but the offset request fails (e.g. Kafka doesn't have data so far back), metrictank falls back to `oldest`.
+# Should match your kafka-mdm-in setting
 offset = last
 # save interval for offsets
 offset-commit-interval = 5s